Starting play with a Lazarine Cultist requires more glory than an ordinary cultist

 The Cultist loses a single Touchstone Memory of their choice, placing it within the target object.
 This intentional rending of the mind will cause them to either manifest a new Insanity or increase an existing Insanity by one step at the discretion of Staff.

 Whenever the Cultist dies, instead of being reborn at a random location they can choose to reenter play at the location of their tagged phylactery.
 If they have multiple phylacteries, they may choose which of these they wish to reenter play with.
-If they choose to use the phylactery in this way, the phylactery shatters and the memory they stored within it is immediately returned to them.
+If they choose to use the phylactery in this way, and they do not have any other touchstone memories in their body, the phylactery shatters and the memory they stored within it is immediately returned to them.

 Should a Seer handle one of these Phylacteries and use Psychometry upon it without their maximum number of Touchstone Memories, they leech the Memory from the Phylactery and incorporate it into their psyche.
 This may give them intimate knowledge of the Cultist in addition to destroying the Phylactery.